Article · Apr 24, 2026

 );

-Roughly the same number of lines as the original render, but the structure is doing more work.
-Each <FormField> wires a field’s validation, error display, and value handling. <FormMessage /> renders the Zod error for that field automatically. form.formState.isSubmitting replaces the manual submitting state.
+Each <FormField> wires a field’s validation, error display, and value handling in one block. <FormMessage /> renders the Zod error for that field automatically. form.formState.isSubmitting replaces the manual submitting state.

 Step 5: pick the validation mode

-useForm takes a mode option that decides when validation runs.
-The choices:
+useForm takes a mode option that decides when validation runs:

-In practice, onBlur is the right default.
-It does not yell at users while they are typing (which onChange does and which is annoying for fields like email), but it does flag errors before they click Save and read a wall of red.
+onBlur is the right default for most forms.
+It does not flag errors while the user is mid-word (which onChange does, and which is annoying for email fields), but it catches mistakes before the user hits Save and reads a wall of red.

-onTouched is a nice second choice when you have fields that benefit from immediate feedback after the first edit (password strength meters, conditional reveals).
-It is more sophisticated than most teams need.
+onTouched is worth considering for fields that benefit from immediate feedback after the first edit: password strength meters, conditional field reveals.
+More sophisticated than most teams need.

-onSubmit is the React default for a reason (it is the least intrusive) but it makes for a bad UX on multi-field forms because the user only finds out about errors after they have committed to the action.
+onSubmit is the least intrusive and is the React default for a reason.
+On multi-field forms it makes for poor UX because the user only sees errors after committing to the action.

-For this profile form, mode: 'onBlur' is what I picked.
+For this profile form I use mode: 'onBlur'.
 The user finishes typing their name, tabs to email, and the name field flashes red if they left it blank.
-They fix it, move on.
-No banner of errors after submit.
+Fix it, move on.

 Step 6: handle the submit